Email FacebookTwitterMenu burgerClose thin

 Investors who hold money in a pre-tax portfolio, like a traditional IRA or a 401(k), can make what’s called a Roth conversion.
 This is when you move assets from your pre-tax portfolio and put it into a Roth IRA.
 A Roth conversion has no limits, unlike contributions made from earned income.
 You can convert assets in any amount and as often as you like.
 Otherwise, at 70 you must still have qualifying earned income through work or a business to make regular contributions, which are capped by an annual limit.

 This tax status makes a Roth IRA good for estate planning, as your heirs will also be allowed to take the money tax-free.
-This is as opposed to a pre-tax account like a traditional IRA on which your heirs would pay income taxes.
+This is as opposed to a tax-deferred account like a traditional IRA on which your heirs would pay income taxes.

 Consider discussing how a Roth conversion would impact your retirement and estate planning goals with a financial advisor.